pingcap/docs-cn/tispark-overview.md

 TiSpark runs in any Spark mode such as YARN, Mesos, and Standalone.

+## Recommended configuration

-This section describes the configuration of:
+This section describes the recommended configuration of independent deployment of TiKV and TiSpark, independent deployment of Spark and TiSpark, and co-deployed TiKV and TiSpark.

-- independently deployed TiKV and TiSpark
-- independently deployed Spark and TiSpark
-- co-deployed TiKV and TiSpark

 See also [TiSpark Deployment Topology](/tispark-deployment-topology.md) for more details about how to deploy TiSpark using TiUP.